-1.2 Geographic Scope
+1.2 Geographic Scope & Land Acknowledgement

-Peel Region is situated in the west-central portion of the Greater Toronto Area (GTA), the largest urban agglomeration in Canada (see Figure 1 in the Appendix).
-Covering 1,225 square kilometres (473 square miles) and stretching from Lake Ontario in the south, to the Oak Ridges Moraine and above the Niagara Escarpment in the north, Peel includes a diverse mixture of urban, suburban, rural, agricultural and natural landscapes.
+Peel Region is situated in the west central portion of the Greater Toronto Area (GTA), the largest urban agglomeration in Canada (see Figure 1 in the Appendix).
+Covering 1,225 square kilometres (473 square miles) and stretching from Lake Ontario in the south, to the Oak Ridges Moraine and above the Niagara Escarpment in the north, Peel includes a diverse mixture of urban, suburban, rural, agricultural, and natural landscapes.
 At the beginning of 1995, Peel had an estimated population of 853,000 persons.
-As of mid-year 2019, Peel had an estimated population of 1,490,476 persons.

 The Region of Peel Official Plan applies to the combined areas of the City of Brampton, the City of Mississauga, and the Town of Caledon.
 In portions of Peel, such as the areas covered by the Lake Simcoe Protection Plan, Growth Plan for the Greater Golden Horseshoe, the Niagara Escarpment Plan, the Oak Ridges Moraine Conservation Plan, the Greenbelt Plan, and the Parkway Belt West Plan, specific provincial plans are in effect.
 In the event of a conflict, these provincial plans and policies take precedence over this Plan (see Figure 2 in the Appendix).